gavinmcfarland/combino/tests/data-bug/output/README.md

+# Project Name

 ## Description

-This is a base project template.
+This is a typescript project template react.

-# Project Name
+This is the mainDir src/main

 ## Installation